pran-7-5/eco_style/README.md

 Mixer/ grinder/ juicer = there is a poisonous grease inside the blade bearing so avoid these.

-Water purifier - live near river drink direct, well water drink direct(not steady wells/only stream wells), don't dig new wells like every person is boring his own, stop cities live near river....never use RO - its equivalent to distilled water used in big batteries and has nothing in it, no minerals.
+Water purifier - live near river drink direct, well water drink direct(not steady wells/only stream wells), don't dig new wells like every person is boring his own, stop cities live near river, avoid using RO, its equivalent to distilled water used in big batteries and has nothing in it, no minerals.

 1 star = very high consumption, highest bill, lowest efficiency.